greco-project/pvcompare/docs/model_assumptions.rst

 to take heat demand from warm water into account the parameter ``include warm water`` in *pvcompare*'s input file :ref:`building_parameters` is set to ``True``.
 To generate the heat demand profiles the BDEW standard load profile is used.
 This standard load profile is derived for german households.
-Because there is no other standard load profiles available for other countries, the german standard load profiles is used for all countries as an approximation.
+Because there is no other standard load profile available for other countries, the german standard load profile is used for all countries as an approximation.
+For multiple countries the profile is adapted however by hour shifting.

 Due to the characteristics of the sigmoid function used for the calculation of the heat demand profiles, the heat demand never equals zero.
 Since this does not correspond to the realistic behavior of heat supplied by means of space heating in summer, a heating limit temperature is introduced, above which no heating takes place.
-The heating limit temperature can be set in :ref:`building_parameters`.
+The heating limit temperature can be set in :ref:`building_parameters` and is 15 °C by default.
 In case of space heating, heat demand during summer is removed if the daily mean temperature exceeds the heating limit temperature.
 The excess heat demand is then distributed equally over the remaining time of the year.
 In case of a heat demand from space heating and warm water, only the heat demand of the space heating is adjusted as described above.

 The standard load profile is scaled with the annual heat demand for the given population, which is derived from the given number of houses and storeys (for assumptions see :ref:`building_assumptions`).
 The annual heat demand for space heating and warm water is calculated by the following procedure:

-1)  the residential heat demand for a country is taken from the `EU Building Database <https://ec.europa.eu/energy/en/eu-buildings-database#how-to-use>`_.
+1)  the residential heat demand of a country is taken from the `EU Building Database <https://ec.europa.eu/energy/en/eu-buildings-database#how-to-use>`_.
-2)  on the lines of the electricity demand, the population of the country is requested from `EUROSTAT <https://ec.europa.eu/eurostat/tgm/table.do?tab=table&init=1&plugin=1&language=en&pcode=tps00001>`_.
+2)  on the lines of the electricity demand, the population of the country is taken from `EUROSTAT <https://ec.europa.eu/eurostat/tgm/table.do?tab=table&init=1&plugin=1&language=en&pcode=tps00001>`_.
-3)  the total residential demand is divided by the country's population and multiplied by the house population that is calculated by the storeys of the house and the number of people in one storey
+3)  the total residential demand is divided by the country's population and multiplied by the population.
+The population is calculated by the product of the number of houses, the number of storeys and the number of people per storey (for assumptions see :ref:`building_assumptions`).
+4)  Heat demand that occurs when a daily mean temperature is above the heating limit temperature is removed and distributed evenly over the heat demand of the remaining time of the year.
-4)  The load profile is shifted due to countries specific behaviour following the approach of HOTMAPS.
+5)  The load profile is shifted due to countries specific behaviour following the approach of HOTMAPS.
 For further information see p.127 in `HOTMAPS <https://www.hotmaps-project.eu/wp-content/uploads/2018/03/D2.3-Hotmaps_for-upload_revised-final_.pdf>`_.